2017 FIA GT World Cup: Post-race

-In response to the sixteen car accident on the first lap of the qualification race, di Grassi called for a Global Positioning System (GPS) and accelerometer monitored automated warning system to caution drivers about an incident on the track two days after the race to warn drivers about an incident on the track.
+In response to the sixteen car accident on the first lap of the qualification race, di Grassi called for a Global Positioning System (GPS) and accelerometer monitored automated warning system to caution drivers about an incident on the track.
 Drivers and fans of motor racing sharply criticised the proposal on social media because they perceived it as a system to slow the cars.
 Di Grassi said G-force sensors and accelerometers can determine whether a car has crashed, "By GPS positioning you can say if the car is in front of you or behind you.
 If the car is in front of you, there is a light on the dash that glows yellow automatically, without anyone having to press a button with the same information.
 We don't have the same race director and marshals, especially in the base categories and amateur series.
 So we need a system that reacts fast.
 A system like that may have avoided a lot of crashes because first you don't need to look for the flag, if you’re following someone.
 It's much brighter if something is in front of you.
 And then it does not react as a human component."